Jok3r182/ibm-stocks-backend/README.md

 # IBM technical assignment backend

-This project is a one part of IBM technical assignment.
+This project is a back-end part of IBM technical assignment.
 It's purpose is to log user actions - Company Name and Company Stocks.

 ## Running an app